Cancelling an employment contract

 Cancellation of the employment relationship for financial or production reasons is not allowed; cancellation always requires a serious breach of contract on the part of the other party.

 Cancellation of the employment contract during the trial period

 If the employment relationship is to start with a trial period, this must be agreed in the employment contract.
 The purpose of the trial period is for the employer to evaluate whether the employee is suited for his/her intended job duties in terms of competence and capability and for the employee to find out whether the job is actually what he/she wants to do.

 During the trial period, both the employer and the employee may cancel the employment relationship without notice.
-However, cancellation on discriminatory or inappropriate grounds is not allowed.
+However, a cancellation during the trial period carried out by the employer is not allowed on discriminatory or inappropriate grounds.
 There is a list of discriminatory grounds in the Non-discrimination Act.
 Whether the grounds given for cancelling the employment relationship during the trial period are acceptable must be evaluated in relationship to the overall situation and legal practice.

 Grounds must be given for cancellation even during the trial period